-Rhonda: Oh, and then hearing you guys – like, and that’s what this Real-Life Romance book is – is in 30 years of being in youth ministry with my husband – he’s been a pastor.
+Rhonda: And then, hearing you guys’ and that’s what this Real-Life Romance book is, is in 30 years of being in youth ministry with my husband, uh, he’s been a pastor.
 We’re in California.
-We’ve been at the same church for the last 20 years.
+We’ve been, uh, at the same church for the last 20 years.

 Jim: Oh, man.

-Rhonda: …And fall in love.
-You marry them.
+Rhonda: You marry them.
 We do premarital counseling with them.
-So you get to see, over and over again, the sweet love stories of people who really pursue Christ first, and then he writes their love stories.
+So, you get to see over and over again the sweet love stories of people who really pursue Christ first, and then he writes their love stories.

 Jim: You know what’s fun to think about?
-When you – I mean, I hadn’t thought about this.
-But to do premarital counseling, to be the couple doing it – that is so good for your own marriage.
+When you’re… I mean, I hadn’t thought about this, but to do premarital counseling, to be the couple doing it, that is so good for your own marriage.

-Rhonda: Well, it’s a long story (laughter).
-And I was going to a Christian school in the San Francisco Bay Area.
+Rhonda: Well (laughs), it’s a long story.
+And (laughs), I was going to a Christian school in the San Francisco Bay area.
 He was away at college in Denver.
-He came home, and his parents had moved to the town where the school was.
-So he…
+He came home and his parents had moved to the town where this school was.

-Rhonda: …Just kind of was the new guy at church.
-And if you’ve been in a singles group, you know when a new guy walks in…
+Rhonda: So he just kind of was the new guy at church, and if you’ve been in a singles group, you know when a new guy walks in there-